lgrahl/saltyrtc-meta/Protocol.md

   *subprotocols* field.

 Furthermore, the server SHALL validate that the *ping_interval* field contains a non-negative integer.
-If the value is `0`, the server SHALL ONLY send WebSocket *ping* messages to the client using a very long interval to clean up dead connections.
-Otherwise, the server SHOULD send a WebSocket *ping* message in the requested interval in seconds to the client and wait for a corresponding *pong* message (as described in [RFC 6455 section 5.5.3](https://tools.ietf.org/html/rfc6455#section-5.5.3)).
+If the value is `0`, the server SHOULD NOT send WebSocket *ping* messages to the client.
+Otherwise, the server SHOULD send a WebSocket *ping* message in the requested interval in seconds to the client and wait for a corresponding *pong* message (as described in
+[RFC 6455 section 5.5.3](https://tools.ietf.org/html/rfc6455#section-5.5.3)).
 An unanswered *ping* MUST result in a protocol error.
 A timeout of 30 seconds for unanswered *ping* messages is RECOMMENDED.